Automation

 The easiest way to build automations is through the Home Assistant UI using device triggers.
 Go to Settings > Devices & Services > Devices, select any F1 Sensor sub-device, and choose Automations > Add trigger to see the available triggers without writing any YAML.

 Device triggers are the recommended starting point.
 They automatically reference the correct entity and are always kept in sync with the integration.
-YAML examples further down on this page show what happens under the hood.
+YAML examples further down on this page show equivalent manual setups.

 Triggers are organized per sub-device.
 Only triggers whose backing entity is enabled will appear.